ex280zx/File-Integrity-Monitoring/README.md

 ### Usage and Customization
 - Open the script file_integrity_monitor.py and set the directory_to_monitor variable to the path of the directory you want to monitor.
-- -You can change the monitoring interval by modifying the monitor_interval variable in seconds:
+- You can change the monitoring interval by modifying the monitor_interval variable in seconds:

+### Creation note
+- Created with help from LLM.

 ### Prerequisites
 - Python 3.x

-###
-- Created with help from LLM.

 ### Clone the Repository
 ```bash